-The Cellar Door is open Wednesday to Monday, from 11am to 5pm.
-Closed on Tuesdays.
+Our Cellar Door is open 7 days a week from 11am to 5pm.

 Each year we hold a number of dinners for our mailing list customers.
 We hunt down a great chef and invite them to work the wood oven in full view.
 Enjoy 4 or 5 courses served as communal shared plates paired with aged Rusden wines from our museum.
 Dinners serve up to 16 guests with the winemaker or family members as hosts.
 Join our mailing list.